SENIOR PRODUCT

 Role

-Lead Designer overseeing brand direction, visual systems, marketing design, and cross-functional collaboration throughout the refresh initiative.
+Lead Designer overseeing a scalable visual system, digital experience consistency, and cross-functional implementation throughout the refresh initiative.

 Scope